nelsonjma/cv-support/lgc/cdc_tool.md

 #### Solution

-This tool was design to combined tasks from Airflow and Spark.
+This tool was design to combine tasks from Airflow and Spark.
 Airflow identifies tables that have changes requiring synchronization and sends this information to Spark via SQS queues.
-Spark was responsible do fetch the changes from SQL-Server and send it to Redshift.
+Spark is responsible do fetch the changes from SQL-Server and send it to Redshift.

 ![alt text](imgs/cdc_tool.png)